 .
 Other languages get this treatment too.
 French, for example, will have the masculine article "le" placed in front of English words with the ending "-é" occasionally added. note

-Russian will get "-ski" added to the ends of words, Latin with "-us," Chinese with "-ee," and Italian with "-a." note
+Russian will get "-ski" added to the ends of words, Latin with "-us," German with "-en," Chinese with "-ee," and Italian with "-a." note

 English itself in some languages takes this treatment with words in said languages ending with "-ation".